-During the study, new fathers also had an increase in their body mass index (BMI), which measures body fat.
+The study found that new fathers also had an increase in their body mass index (BMI), which measures body fat.

-While BMI is an imperfect measure because it does not differentiate between fat and muscle weight, the study looked at overall changes from adolescence into fatherhood.
+While BMI is an imperfect tool because it does not differentiate between fat and muscle weight, the study looked at overall changes from adolescence into fatherhood.
 Young men who became fathers during the study period had an increase in BMI whether they lived with the child or not, while those who did not become fathers had a corresponding decrease in BMI.

 The culprit?
 Expectant and new parents—both mothers and fathers—experience changes in:

 - Diet and eating patterns

 - Exercise amounts and frequency